Consumer Proposal Vancouver

 The Consumer Proposal Process in Vancouver

-To get the consumer proposal process started, you’ll meet with a licensed insolvency trustee who will help you develop your consumer proposal based on how much debt you have, your specific financial situation, and your financial requirements.
+To get the consumer proposal process started, you’ll meet with a licensed insolvency trustee in Vancouver who will help you develop your consumer proposal based on how much debt you have, your specific financial situation, and your financial requirements.

 The trustee that you are appointed to will send your consumer proposal to your creditors to see if they agree to it.
 In order for the proposal to be accepted, the creditors who hold the majority of your debt must all be in agreement.
 If it is accepted, you’ll have 5 years to make regular, timely payments and repay your creditors the amount you agreed upon in your proposal.